vippsas/vipps-developers/faqs/vipps-landing-page-faq.md

 ## Is it possible to prevent the user from editing the phone number?

-In special cases it may be a requirement to always specify the user's phone number and to make the phone number impossible to edit on the landing page.
+In special cases, it may be a requirement to always specify the user's phone number and to make the phone number impossible to edit on the landing page.

 This will of course make it impossible for a user to start the payment process,